 Who is able to travel into Italy?

 Travelers who are coming from most European countries and member states of the Schengen Agreement will be able to enter Italy freely, regardless of the purpose of their visit.
+This means they are not required to fill out the self-declaration.
 Here is a list of countries whose travelers will be able to enter Italy freely:

 Member states of the European Union: Sweden, Denmark, Netherlands, Finland, Poland, Lithuania, Estonia, Croatia, Latvia, Slovenia, Czech Republic, Belgium, Austria, Hungary, Portugal, France, Spain, Germany, Greece, Cyprus, Malta, and Luxemburg.
 Travelers coming from Bulgaria and Romania, though while members of the EU, will need to quarantine themselves for 14 days once they arrive in Italy.